Dual Mesh Convolutional Networks for Human Shape Correspondence: Experimental evaluation

-We compare our approach with the previous state-of-the-art methods in \fig{faust_decimated_sota_errors}.
-We observe that the networks that use the dual mesh are more robust to connectivity changes than MoNet, SplineCNN and FeastNet which are based on the primal mesh.
-Using XYZ as input features, our DualConvMax improves the accuracy by $2.8\%$ as compared to FeastNet applied to the dual (FeastNet--Dual) in the case without connectivity changes, and leads to substantially better accuracy of $63.9\%$ compared to the $44.2\%$ when meshes are decimated by $50\%$.
+\mypar{Transfer from Faust-Synthetic to decimated meshes} We compare our approach with the previous state-of-the-art methods in \fig{faust_decimated_sota_errors}.
+We observe that the networks that use the dual mesh are more robust to connectivity changes than MoNet, SplineCNN, and FeaStNet, which are based on the primal mesh.
+Our DualConvMax improves the accuracy by $2.8\%$ as compared to FeaStNet applied to the dual (FeaStNet--Dual) in the case without connectivity changes, and leads to substantially better accuracy of $63.9\%$ compared to the $44.2\%$ when meshes are decimated by $50\%$.
 We note that the methods on the primal mesh all achieve poor mean geodesic errors on the decimated meshes.
-Taking into account the results obtained with FeaStNet--Dual, we note that the improved performance of DualConvMax \wrt previous methods (MoNet, SplineCNN and FeastNet) is both due to the use of the dual mesh structure and to the DualConvMax operators that we designed for the dual mesh.
+Considering the results obtained with FeaStNet--Dual, we note that the improved performance of DualConvMax \wrt previous methods (MoNet, SplineCNN, and FeaStNet) is both due to the use of the dual mesh structure and to the DualConvMax operator that we specifically designed for the dual mesh.

-We qualitatively compare the results of MoNet, SplineCNN and FeaStNet on the primal, FeastNet--Dual and our DualConvMax using texture transfer and geodesic errors in \fig{faust_decimated_errors} for an example non-decimated test mesh and its 50\% decimated version.
-We observe marked improvements in the results on the reduced mesh by using the dual rather than primal mesh, and further substantial improvements by using our DualConvMax approach rather than FeaStNet--Dual using both XYZ and XYZ+Normal features.
-This confirms what was observed in terms of the accuracy and mean geodesic error metrics before.
+We qualitatively compare the results of MoNet, SplineCNN, and FeaStNet on the primal, FeaStNet--Dual and our DualConvMax in terms of geodesic errors in \fig{faust_decimated_errors}.
+We provide an example of a non-decimated test mesh and its 50\% decimated version.
+We observe marked improvements in the results on the decimated mesh by using the dual rather than primal mesh and further substantial improvements by using our DualConvMax approach rather than FeaStNet--Dual.
+This confirms what was observed in terms of accuracy and mean geodesic error before.
+We provide more qualitative results for this experiment in the supplementary material.